Baroque Voices - A brief history of the first 30 years, 1994-2024…

 The singers are all committed to using appropriate vocal techniques, ornaments and styles, based on what is known about the performance practices, resources and musical ideals of the era in which music was written.
 These principles are applied equally to the performance of contemporary music, for which BV is also highly acclaimed.

-The group has commissioned over 40 new works by NZ composers (several with assistance from Creative NZ) and has given the premiere performance of each of them in a series of concerts entitled “Alleluia: a newë work!”, juxtaposing Medieval, Renaissance, Baroque or 20th C works with the contemporary NZ ones, using similar texts and/or based on similar time-transcending themes such as love/loss, birth/death, transformation/renewal...
+As at Sept 2024, the group has commissioned over 40 new works by NZ composers (several with assistance from Creative NZ) and has given the premiere performance of each of them in a series of concerts entitled “Alleluia: a newë work!”, juxtaposing Medieval, Renaissance, Baroque or 20th C works with the contemporary NZ ones, using similar texts and/or based on similar time-transcending themes such as love/loss, birth/death, transformation/renewal...

 Baroque Voices was the core vocal group in the acclaimed Musica Sacra Concert Series which ran for ten years (2001-2010) at St Mary of the Angels under the direction of Robert Oliver, with the instrumental ensemble Academia Sanctae Mariae led by Gregory Squire.
 This series included a wide range of early music (12thC to 18thC) from Italy, France, England and Germany, with works that are usually performed by a larger choir (such as Bach cantatas and Purcell verse-anthems) sung one-voice-to-a-part, and culminated in 2010 with unique performances of Monteverdi’s 1610 Vespro della Beata Vergine using period instruments and only 10 voices.